 - Admissions requirements for all programs

-So that students can get the most out of their time in Israel, Boston University and the University of Haifa can often offer students opportunities to live in Israel and gain credit before the regular semester begins at no additional cost.
+The University of Haifa often offer students additional opportunities to live in Israel and gain credit before the regular semester begins, for an additional cost that is not included in the tuition/fees for the semester.
 These opportunities vary from semester to semester, but may include a study tour, intensive beginning Arabic language program, or an Ulpan (intensive Hebrew language program).
 Contact us for more information on these pre-semester options.

 Students enroll in the University of Haifa's International School.
 Generally, each student takes four courses (ranging from three to six credit-hours each) during the regular semester: a course in Hebrew or Arabic language, a course related to the culture or history of Israel and the Middle East, and courses in the student's area of interest in the general liberal arts curriculum.